knightr1d3r007/Sneaky_devil-wireless_attack-gadget/README.md

 ssh root@192.168.0.1

-Once inside the device, if desired change to change the wireless access point name and password.
+Once inside the device, if desired, change the wireless access point name and password.
 Enter to etc/config/wireless do the changes and reboot, done.